JonJagger/cyber-dojo/readme.txt

   #chmod +x cyber-dojo.sh
   #chown www-data *
   #chgrp www-data *
+Check that running cyber-dojo.sh behaves as required:
   #sudo -u www-data ./cyber-dojo.sh
 or maybe
   #strace sudo -u www-data ./cyber-dojo.sh

-You can also create a test for it in cyberdojo/test/installation by copying an existing language test rb file.
+You can also create a test for your new language in cyberdojo/test/installation by copying an existing language test rb file.
 Eg
   #cp clojure_tests.rb lisp_tests.rb
 Edit it match the folder name you created